shanemcandrewai/shanemcandrewai.github.io/README.md

-# Jack and the beanmaze
+# Jack and the mazestalk
 ## Controls
 | Key | Action | Mouse |
 | --- | ------ | ----- |